ilijapet/JS-DApp-with-MetaMask-integration/README.md

     </html>

 ## Helper file
 In this file we put 1) contract deployment address 2) ABI 3) signer and produce contract object which is our interface to smart contract functions.
-To be abel to import your file insde index.js with require() import syntax you will need to put your file somewhere on PATH (copy helper.js to node-modules folder in poject root directory.
-If there is no one please make it).
+To be abel to import your file insde index.js with require() import syntax you will need to put your file somewhere on PATH (copy helper.js to node_modules folder in poject root directory).
 After this you will be able to use  const { contract } = require("./helpers"); syntax inside your index.js.

     const { ethers } = require("ethers");